linkedin/rest.li/guide_restli_server.md

       ]
     }

-And the generated Java data templates will automatically coerce from CustomObjectRef to CustomObject when accessing the member field:
+The generated Java data templates will automatically coerce from CustomObjectRef to CustomObject when accessing the member field:

 ```